RouninMedia/link-rel-social-profile/README.md

  - a LinkedIn Profile
  - a Twitter Account
  - a Strava Profile
- - a Webmasters Stack Exchange Profile etc.
+ - a GitHub Developer Profile etc.

 3) The second `rel` value, prefixed with `rel-`, is **optional** and indicates the *type of relationship* that the owner of the social-profile has to the current document.